 - Push for payment within net 15 to net 30 days of receipt of invoice.

-- Write in late fees and hold your clients accountable to those.
+- Write in late fees and hold your clients accountable to them.

 - Make sure you, not the client, own the deliverables so you can use them as collateral should you need.
 This may require a special clause in the contract to stipulate that you own the intellectual property.